numerica-ideas/community/terraform/auto-scaling-group-on-aws-with-terraform/README.md

 - **High Availability**: By distributing instances across multiple availability zones, the Auto Scaling Group ensures that if one zone becomes unavailable, your applications can continue running on instances in other zones.
 This helps minimize downtime and provides resilience against infrastructure failures.

-- **Scalability**: The Auto Scaling Group allows your infrastructure to scale up or down automatically based on demand.
+- **Scalability**: The Auto Scaling Group allows your infrastructure to scale out or in automatically based on demand.
 As traffic increases, the group adds more instances to handle the load, ensuring that your applications remain responsive and performant.
-Conversely, during periods of low demand, instances are scaled down to optimize resource utilization and reduce costs.
+Conversely, during periods of low demand, instances are scaled in to optimize resource utilization and reduce costs.

 - **Fault Tolerance**: If an instance within the Auto Scaling Group fails, the group automatically replaces it with a new instance.
 This self-healing capability helps maintain application availability and reduces the need for manual intervention.